As a McKinsey consultant, I helped enterprises adopt new technology for a decade. My quick answers on AI job loss:

 This suggests that while AI is rapidly advancing in automating cognitive and routine digital work, it remains limited in replacing roles that require dexterity, emotional intelligence, or real-world adaptability.7

-Dr. Schmidt (former CEO of Google) predicts that within one year, most programming work will be done by AI.
+Dr. Schmidt (former CEO of Google) predicts that within one year, most programming work will be done by AI in 2025.

 Tools using reinforcement learning and planning are evolving rapidly.
 These systems can write, debug, and optimize code better than most humans, especially for routine or complex but repetitive tasks.